software-mansion-labs/webgpu-workshop/src/lessons/1_3DDisplay/README.md

 ### Shoe model

 Task: Use `steps/web/boilerplate_shoe.ts` file as a starting point.
-The scene and light is already set up.
-You need to load a shoe model and add it to the scene.
+The scene and lighting is already set up.
+You need to load the shoe model and add it to the scene.
 The model is in the `utils/shoe` folder.
 You can use the `GLTFLoader` to load the model.

 Result:
 <video src="https://github.com/user-attachments/assets/b5d583cc-edc1-4aa2-b50c-1c8c447c8bf2" height="400" controls></video>

-3.1 Load a shoe model.
+3.1 Load the shoe model.
 📁 `display.ts`
 ```ts
 export function init() {